engin100/950/labs/lab-6.md

 7. Look at the Projects Tab on the left side of the screen.
 Right click your project name in bold and click Add New to Project -> Schematic.
 A blank piece of paper should appear on the screen.
 This is where you are to lay out your schematic drawing.
 A few instructions for laying out a schematic:

+    * To resize the schematic (which will give you more room to lay things out), click on the "panels" button in the lower right corner of Altium.
+Then click on "Properties".
+This should bring up the Properties panel, which has a "Sheet Size" drop down menu.
+You can select different paper sizes.
+A4 is large enough to draw this schematic.

     * Go to Place -> Part to place a component.
 Navigate to the library you would like to use with the dropdown menu.
 A keyboard shortcut is to simply press "P" twice in a row.
 If you select on the drop down menu in the upper right of the screen after choosing to place a part, the libraries in the last step should show up here.
 If they don't, verify that the libraries are in the project, and everything (including the schematic) is saved.

     * You can either connect everything together with wires or use "nets".
 Nets are a convenient way to connect two pins without explicitly drawing a wire between them.
 You can place a net using Place -> Net Label.
 This is a great way to make sure things don't get too messy.
 One issue with nets is that it may be hard to see what is connected to what.
 The most common net is ground - it is so common that there is a special button for it.
 You can click on the ground (GND) button and attach this to all of the ground pins on all of your components.
 This tells Altium that they are all connected together to a ground pin.